zgjq73/Reinforcement-Learning-Dissertation/README.md

 This initial experiment provided motivation for the pivot to applying GRPO in Acrobot environment.

 The logged experiment for the GRPO with RLVR was recorded on Wandb website.
-Results show agent was unable to reason.
-Will notice the reward hacking by looking at the table.
+Results show agent was unable to reason under our limited budget.

-By looking at the table you can observe the recorded prompts and responses.
+By looking at the table in this report you can observe the recorded prompts and responses.
-The report seen in following link https://wandb.ai/oscarztimms-durham-university/grpo-linear-congruence/reports/Prelim-experiments--VmlldzoxNjczNzMwOA
+The report seen in following link: https://wandb.ai/oscarztimms-durham-university/grpo-linear-congruence/reports/Prelim-experiments--VmlldzoxNjczNzMwOA